TCP/UDP Menu

 TCP Client and Server

 The RTK device supports connection over TCP.
-The TCP Client sits on top of the network layer (WiFi or Ethernet) and sends position data to one or more computers or cell phones for display.
+The TCP Client sits on top of the network layer (WiFi in general, and Ethernet/Cellular on the EVK) and sends position data to one or more computers or cell phones for display.
 Some Data Collector software (such as Vespucci) requires that the SparkFun RTK device connect as a TCP Client.
 Other software (such as QGIS) requires that the SparkFun RTK device acts as a TCP Server.
 Both are supported.

 UDP Server

-NMEA messages can also be broadcast via UDP on Ethernet and WiFi, rather than TCP.
+NMEA messages can also be broadcast via UDP rather than TCP.
 If enabled, the UDP Server will begin broadcasting NMEA data over the specific port (default 10110).